fishjam-dev/protos/README.md

 # Protos

-This repository contains protocol buffers definitions for [jellyfish-dev organisation](https://github.com/jellyfish-dev) repositories.
+This repository contains protocol buffers definitions for [jellyfish-dev organization](https://github.com/jellyfish-dev) repositories.

-## How to add this repo as git submodule in your own repository
+## How to add this repo as a git submodule in your own repository

-Use command below:
+Use this command below:

 `git submodule add https://github.com/jellyfish-dev/protos.git`